About Us

 4. Increase Knowledge

-To provide training that increases knowledge about the needs of families and their children (at any age) as well as evidence-informed and promising practices, such as family peer support, for families and the community at large, including policy-makers.
+To provide training that increases knowledge about supporting families and their children through the lifespan, as well as evidence-informed and promising practices, such as family peer support, for families and the community at large, including policy-makers.